zbalkan/wresult/README.md

 - ossec.conf is loaded first (local settings).
 - agent.conf is fetched from the Wazuh manager and applied sequentially, overriding or appending settings.
   - Conditional configurations, aka [Options](https://documentation.wazuh.com/current/user-manual/reference/centralized-configuration.html#options) (e.g., OS-specific, profile-based configurations) determine the final applied settings.
+- There are internal options that amends the behaviors in an advanced manner.
+For agents, it is generally just the debug configuration.
+Since the original file `internal_options.conf` is overwritten on every update, there is the `local_internal_options.conf` file for overriding default behaviors.
+This is crucial on troubleshooting.
+And user needs to be aware of the deviances from the defaults.

 As a result: